MeredithEth0/Quiz-project/README.md

 - [Glossary](#glossary)

 # File Organisation
-Below is the tree of any files relating to this project to show my file structure.
+Below is the tree of my project folder which includes any files relating to this project.
+This is to showcase my file structure.
 ```
 Quiz-project/
 ├─ .vscode/